ezios/teams-call-records-api/README.md

 #### 2. Update the Configuration file

 First you need to adjust the configuration file **deploy-config.json**.
 This file will include all the details for the PowerShell-based deployment.
+The PowerShell script will deploy the following components in your Azure subscription:

+- App Registration including the required permissions
+- Resource Group
+- Service Bus Namespace with Topic
+- Event Hub Namespace with 3 Event Hubs
+- Azure Data Explorer Cluster
+- Azure Function App

 Here an example: